 To delete a column, select “None” in the “Field” column and click “Update”.

-To add a column, enter a new sequence number designed to place the new column where you want it located. e.g. if you want the new column between items with sequence numbers 180 and 190, you would give it a sequence number from 181 to 189; when you click the “Update” button the numbers will be resequenced to 10 units apart.
-Select the column type from the Field drop-down box; the Heading and HelpText boxes will auto-populate.
+To add a column, enter a new sequence number designed to place the new column where you want it located, e.g. if you want the new column between items with sequence numbers 180 and 190, you would give it a sequence number from 181 to 189.
+When you click the “Update” button, the fields will be in your desired order and the numbers will be sequenced to 10 units apart.
+Select the field from the Field drop-down box; the Heading and HelpText boxes will auto-populate.
 If you add a new field and leave the Seq ("sequence") information blank, the system will default the new field to have a Seq of 100 and place the new field at the top of the grid.
 Note that although the Heading and HelpText boxes do auto-populate they are editable and you can enter your own descriptions.
-These descriptions will be used on the spreadsheet that you download.
+These descriptions will be included in the instructions section of the census download accessed by going to Census>Download.